 It has not proved easy to tackle this issue, as it is landlords who are responsible for investing in improvement measures, while it is the tenant who benefits from the resulting reductions in fuel bills.

 Examples of improvement measures include installing floor insulation, low energy lighting, increasing loft insulation, or changing to a more efficient heating systems.
-The Residential Landlords Association indicates the average cost to improve an F or G rated property to a band E is expected to be around £1,200, well below the upper ceiling brought forward under the new regulations.
+The Residential Landlords Association indicates the average cost to improve an F or G rated property to a band E is expected to be around £1,200.

-In this case the landlord will needs to apply for a ‘high cost’ exemption to their local authority (who maintain the PRS Exemptions Register) to show that they have taken all reasonable steps.
-The exemption will last for five years.
-Any exemptions of F and G rated homes already listed on the PRS Exemptions Register under the more generous MEES rules in place last year, will expire on 1st April 2020.
+In these case the landlord will needs to register an official exemption.
+In most cases the exemption will last for five years. (any F and G banded home listed on the PRS Exemptions Register under the more generous MEES rules in place last year, on the basis of the costs of making improvements, will have to re-register under the new rules by April 2020).

 Where possible, Energy Saving Trust advises landlords to go at least to an E standard and not to be bound by the £3,500 limit on investment.
 The government is likely to increase the minimum standard incrementally from E, to D, then C in the future.
 Undertaking a single whole house retrofit, tackling insulation, windows and heating system to get a cold property to a D or C standard in one go is likely to be cheaper than a series of upgrades.